North Island St.Bernard Assn.Inc

 9.6 The Chairman may only vote in the case of a tie in the voting.

-10.1 The quorum for any Special Meeting or Annual General Meeting is ten (10) financial Members, of whom not less than three (3) must be members of the Committee.
+10.1 The quorum for any Special Meeting or Annual General Meeting is ten (10) financial members, of whom not less than three (3) must be members of the Committee.

-10.2 If the President becomes aware at any stage of a general meeting that a quorum is no longer present, those Members remaining present must decide whether to continue, adjourn or abandon the meeting, with the President having the casting vote in the event of a tie.
+10.2 If the President becomes aware at any stage of a general meeting that a quorum is no longer present, those members remaining present must decide whether to continue, adjourn or abandon the meeting, with the President having the casting vote in the event of a tie.

-11.1 Each Member present is entitled to one (1) vote on any motion presented.
+11.1 Each member present is entitled to one (1) vote on any motion presented.
 In the event of a tied decision, the President exercises a casting vote.

-11.2 Any Member who cannot be present at the general meeting is entitled to appoint another Member to vote on their behalf so long as written notice of proxy is lodged in writing with the Secretary prior to the beginning of the meeting.
+11.2 Any member who cannot be present at the general meeting is entitled to appoint another member to vote on their behalf so long as written notice of proxy is lodged in writing with the Secretary prior to the beginning of the meeting.

-12. Conduct of meetings of the Association
+12 12 Conduct of Meetings of the Association

 12.1 The President or in her/his absence, the Vice President must chair all meetings of the Association.
-If neither is present then a Member appointed by the meeting must chair the meeting.
+If neither is present then a member appointed by the meeting must chair the meeting.

-12.2 Voting at all meetings is, at the chairperson’s discretion, by voices or by a show of hands, except that three Members or the chairperson of the meeting may require the voting to be by secret ballot taken in a manner determined by the chairperson of the meeting.
+12.2 Voting at all meetings is, at the chairperson’s discretion, by voices or by a show of hands, except that three members or the chairperson of the meeting may require the voting to be by secret ballot taken in a manner determined by the chairperson of the meeting.

 12.3 Except as otherwise provided by this constitution, any resolution requires a simple majority of eligible votes cast.